diriano/ploidyNGS/README.md

 - DataTestPloidy4.tab.ExplorePloidy.pdf, the plot with the frequencies of allele proportions in heterozygous sites.
 - DataTestPloidy2.tab.Rscript, the R script used to generate the plot above.

-REFERENCE:
+# REFERENCE

-Huang, Weichun, et al. "ART: a next-generation sequencing read simulator."
-Bioinformatics 28.4 (2012): 593-594.
+Huang, Weichun, et al. "ART: a next-generation sequencing read simulator." `Bioinformatics` 28.4 (2012): 593-594.